Gresford disaster: Legacy

 Bonsall was portrayed by Cripps and others as a ruthless and cynical manager, but researchers now think that he is more likely to have been a "weak man driven beyond his capabilities" whose evidence was affected by the extreme exhaustion and stress of enduring 4000 questions and 20 hours of cross-examination at the inquiry.
 One exchange between Cripps and Bonsall regarding the ventilation of 29's district largely destroyed the manager's credibility and left him in a state of near collapse.
 Bonsall was, however, effectively a substitute for the real target of the miners' anger, the owners of Gresford.
 By contrast there was widespread sympathy for Williams, the under-manager, despite him facing equally harsh questioning from Cripps.
 Williams was understood to have recognised the dangerous conditions on taking the job at Gresford and had begun to rectify them: he also had three sons working in the pit, giving him, it was suggested, a personal interest in its safety.

 Cripps used the evidence obtained at the inquiry to call for nationalisation of the coal industry.
 This eventually occurred in 1947 when the pit, and others like it, were taken over by the National Coal Board.
 As part of the takeover agreement, nearly all the operating records and correspondence relating to the private management of Gresford Colliery were deliberately destroyed by the trustee.

 Gresford Colliery finally closed on economic grounds in November 1973.
 In the 1980s the site was redeveloped as an industrial estate.
 In 1982 a memorial to the victims of the disaster was erected nearby; it was constructed using a wheel from the old pit-head winding gear.
 The last underground link to the disaster, Mr Eddie Edwards, who began work in the mine aged 14, and who participated in the rescue efforts, died on 6 January 2016, aged 102.

 Since 2021, Wrexham A.F.C. football shirts have had '1934' embroidered on the reverse in memory of the disaster.
+The 10th episode of Season 2 of the sports documentary series Welcome to Wrexham explores the memory of the disaster and its relationship to the football club and local community.

 There is a memorial wall for the miners in the mining museum that is part of the Wrexham Miners Project.

 Original documents relating to the disaster, including a falsified safety log, are held in the National Archives, London, and are available for public inspection.